-This plan funds a first of its kind countywide prevention initiative to reduce instances of domestic violence, sexual assault and sexual exploitation.
+A first of its kind countywide prevention initiative to reduce instances of domestic violence, sexual assault and sexual exploitation.

-The plan also funds financial literacy programs to help seniors identify and prevent financial predation and programs to nurture young families.
+Investments in financial literacy programs to help seniors identify and prevent financial predation and programs to nurture young families.

-While the VSHSL’s design promotes strengths-based concepts of housing stability, financial stability, healthy living, social engagement and service system access and improvement, this implementation plan recognizes the key role of prevention in those promotion efforts.
+While the VSHSL’s design promotes strengths-based concepts of housing stability, financial stability, healthy living, social engagement and service system access and improvement, this plan recognizes the key role of prevention in those promotion efforts.

 Serving Those Whom Others Cannot

-In approving the VSHSL, King County voters stated strongly their support for the levy’s priority populations.
-The levy’s definitions of eligible persons are inclusive and position the levy to fill the cracks of eligibility through which too many county residents otherwise fall.
+In approving the VSHSL by an overwhelming majority, King County voters showed their support for the levy’s priority populations.
+The levy’s definitions of eligible persons are inclusive and position the levy to fill the cracks of eligibility through which too many County residents otherwise fall.

 Too many persons in institutions exit those institutions into homelessness, often because the fact of having been incarcerated or institutionalized for 91 days instead of 89 days makes a person ineligible for federally-funded homeless housing.